Sweet XVI: Release and promotion

 Mya announced the release of her second extended play Sweet XVI via her Instagram account, writing to her fans, "Thanks for ridin' with me for the past 16 years."
 Sweet XVI was released April 21, 2014 through the singer's label imprint Planet 9 with distribution via Ingrooves on digital and streaming platforms.

-Singles
+Promotional singles

-"Same Page," a silky electro R&B collaboration with singer-songwriter Eric Bellinger was released as the first and only single where it premiered via online publication Complex upon the extended play's release.
+"Same Page," a silky electro R&B collaboration with singer-songwriter Eric Bellinger was released as the first and only promotional single where it premiered via online publication Complex upon the extended play's release.